slaclab/Wakefield-AI-Optimization/README.md

 ## PYTHON WARPX INSTALLATION
+This avoids the compilation of the C++ and is recommended when only using the Python input files as preprocessors.
+This installation depend on numpy, periodictable, and picmistandard.
 Go to the Python subdirectory and run

 ```
 python setup.py install